flutter/flutter/sdk/README.md

 Sky consists of two components:

-1. *The Sky engine.* The engine is the core of the system system.
+1. *The Sky engine.* The engine is the core of the system.
 Written in C++, the engine provides the muscle of the Sky system.
 The engine provides several primitives, including a soft real-time scheduler and a hierarchial, retained-mode graphics system, that let you build high-quality apps.